venkeyz/roblox-fflags/fastflags/graphics.md

 ---

 ### Set how many pixels to render
+added by @pixelyloaf
 ```json
 {
     "DFIntDebugDynamicRenderKiloPixels": "1"
 }
 ```
 ### Disable Highlights
+added by @pixelyloaf
 ```json
 {
     "DFFlagRenderHighlightMangerPrepare": "True"
 }
 ```
 ### Enable DRS
+added by @pixelyloaf
 ```json
 {
     "FFlagRenderDynamicResolutionScale12": "True"
 }
 ```
 ### Move Pre-Render Phase [~25 Performance Boost]
+added by @pixelyloaf
 ==- :icon-question: View Full Documentation
 > [!IMPORTANT]
 > This FastFlag moves the Pre-Render task to an off thread after all other tasks are completed.
 By default, Pre-Render runs first, forcing the render thread to wait until the Pre-Render process finishes before it can start rendering a frame.